algorithm-helper/algorithm-helper/content/categories/algorithms/graphs/breadth-first-search.md

 Like with depth first search, we maintain an array `predecessor`, which gives us the previous vertex explored at a certain vertex, and this forms a tree structure.
-When we reach the end of the traversal, we index into `predecessor` at the ending vertex, and continuously find its parent vertex `p`, until we reach the starting vertex again, adding `p` to a stack.
+When we reach the end of the traversal, we index into `predecessor` at the ending vertex, and continuously find its parent vertex $p$, until we reach the starting vertex again, adding $p$ to a stack.
 Thus when we iterate over the stack, we get the path from the starting vertex to the ending vertex.

 ### Using Queue